lunant/jdoctest/docs/index.rst

 - Firefox
 - Opera

-jDoctest doesn't support Internet Explorer yetm because IE's implementation of the ``eval`` function is different from other supported browsers.
+jDoctest doesn't support Internet Explorer yet, because IE's implementation of the ``eval`` function is different from other supported browsers.

 Getting jDoctest